LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![enter image description here](http://127.0.0.1/assets/lab2-18.png)

 ### [2] Save to S3 by updating `cloudstorage.py`
 The modified  `cloudstorage.py` is as followed, it will create an S3 bucket named `24188516-cloudstorage` if not exist, then traverse through all the directories and subdirectories in the root directory, and submit any discovered files to the `24188516-cloudstorage` bucket.
+The `s3.upload_file` methods takes in three parameters: file path, bucket name, key.
+We will use the file_name as our key this time.

 ```
 import os
 import boto3